 Review Sales Process

-Whether your sales is targeting a certain geographical location, business size, business type, etc., you can score each lead that comes through.
-Once the sales team reaches out to the most important first, they can then make their way through the lower scoring leads in their extra time.
+Whether your sales is targeting a specific geographical location, business size, business type, etc., you can score each lead that comes through.
+Once the sales team reaches out to the most critical first, they can then make their way through the lower scoring leads in their extra time.
 Utilizing a CRM and scoring system will allow your sales team to be more effective with their time.

 Organize a Content Library